Dan Mortensen: Education

 Mortensen attended Lockwood primary, elementary and junior high schools (k-9) from 1974 through 1984, and Billings Senior High (10-12) from 1985 through 1987.
-While attending Billings Senior High, Mortensen was an active member of the Future Farmers of America and competed in the Montana high school rodeo circuit.
+While attending Billings Senior High, he was an active member of the Future Farmers of America and competed in the Montana high school rodeo circuit.

-During his Sophomore and Junior years at BSHS, Mortensen won the Montana High School Bull Riding Championship.
-Before graduating in 1987 he went on to win the Montana High School Saddle Bronc Championship and placed 2nd in the bull riding competition.
+During his Sophomore and Junior years at BSHS, Mortensen won the Montana High School bull riding championship.
+Before graduating in 1987, he went on to win the Montana High School saddle bronc championship and placed 2nd in the bull riding competition.

-After graduation Mortensen accepted a scholarship to attend Northwest College in Powell, Wyoming.
-He spent two years on the Trapper rodeo team where he finished 2nd in the saddle bronc category to fellow future rodeo legend Ty Murray in both the College National Finals Rodeo and the Final National Standings for 1989.
+After graduation, Mortensen accepted a scholarship to attend Northwest College in Powell, Wyoming.
+He spent two years on the Trapper rodeo team where he finished 2nd in the saddle bronc category to fellow future rodeo legend Ty Murray in both the College National Finals Rodeo and the final national standings for 1989.
 Mortensen then accepted a scholarship to Montana State University - Bozeman in Bozeman, Montana.

 Mortensen joined the PRCA in 1990.
-Placing 15th in the standings Mortensen was awarded the Rookie of the Year Award.
+Placing 15th in the standings, Mortensen was awarded as the Rookie of the Year.

-Mortensen followed up his rookie year in the PRCA by winning the National Intercollegiate Saddle Bronc Championship.
+He followed up his rookie year in the PRCA by winning the National Intercollegiate saddle bronc championship.

-In 1992 Mortensen graduated from MSU-Bozeman with honors, earning a degree in Agri-business and Economics.
-The university later awarded Mortensen with its most prestigious award, The Blue and Gold Award, for his great lifetime service bringing international distinction to Montana State University - Bozeman.
+In 1992, Mortensen graduated from MSU-Bozeman with honors, earning a degree in agri-business and economics.
+The university later awarded him with its most prestigious award, The Blue and Gold Award, for his great lifetime service bringing international distinction to Montana State University - Bozeman.